 There's only about two months left until the wedding.
 Not only will it be our wedding day, but it will also be our 9th anniversary of dating.
 Crazy, right?
 I was too impatient to wait until our 10th year ;)

 Hi!
-I'm Rachel, and these are bits of my days and things that I like.
-I'm the gal behind this shop and this shop, am working on a novel, and live in Seattle with my husband and cat.
-Read more about this blog here...
+I'm Rachel, and these are bits of my days and things I like.
+I run the online shops Elephantine and Mignon, am working on a novel, and live in Seattle with my husband and two cats.
+Read more about this blog...

 This blog is a mix of my own photos + images by others.
 Please link back if you share one of my photos on your blog.
 Email me if you'd like me to remove a post that features your images.